 A process to create a culture of financial accountability

-Through our experiences with varying sizes of law firms, we have put together a clear process, of actions and interventions that can have a significant impact on top and bottom line and the cash generation cycle.
+Through our experiences with varying sizes of law firms, accountants, and other professional services firms, we have put together a clear process, of actions and interventions that can have a significant impact on top and bottom line and the cash generation cycle.
 The important thing is ensuring that energy, time and resource is invested in every one of these and, because the process is dynamic, continually revisited.

 a) Identify areas of commercial underperformance.
 What are the current financial metrics and commercial key performance indicators? e.g.